The Power of the Primary Voice

 Read the lesson sequence here.

-You can find more on Chinese Year of the Rabbit, and paper-cutting activities on this page.
+You can find more on the Year of the Rabbit and other Chinese Years, and about paper-cutting activities on this page.

 Celebrating